Xanxi-Amiga/XACP-V1/applications/games/ZZDoom/README.md

 It is not a conventional 68k Doom port.
 The Doom engine runs on the ZZ9000 ARM Cortex-A9 Core1, while AmigaOS handles system integration including RTG display, input, AHI sound, CAMD MIDI music, file access and savegames.

-ZZDoom is based on **DoomGeneric / Doom source code** and includes ZZ9000-specific adaptations for Core1 execution and communication with the Amiga host.
+ZZDoom is based on **DoomGeneric and the original Doom source code**, adapted for the ZZ9000 Core1 architecture.

+---

 ## Source release

-The source code required to reproduce the ARM Core1 binaries distributed with ZZDoom is now available in the `source/` directory.
+The source code required to reproduce the ARM Core1 binaries distributed with ZZDoom is available in the `source/` directory.

 The historical release blobs have been successfully reproduced **byte-for-byte** from this source tree.